More Details on The Humanities and Social Sciences Conference

 If you’re not presenting, you can still attend all sessions, take part in discussions, and connect with experts.

-Free Tour of Berlin
+Free Tour of Dublin